Nathan Straus Jr.: Later career

-After his loss in the aldermanic presidential election, Straus was New York State Administrator of the National Recovery Administration in 1934; a member of the New York City Housing Authority in 1936; and Administrator of the United States Housing Authority from 1937 to 1942.
+After his loss in the aldermanic presidential election, Straus was New York State Administrator of the National Recovery Administration in 1934; a member of the New York City Housing Authority (NYCHA) in 1936; and Administrator of the United States Housing Authority from 1937 to 1942.
 He published two books on housing issues: Seven Myths of Housing (1944), and Two-Thirds of a Nation – A Housing Program (1952).

 Later life and death

 Outside of politics, Straus was a founding trustee of the Palestine Endowment Fund, Inc. in 1922 along with Julian Mack and Stephen Samuel Wise.
 He was also chairman of the WMCA radio station from 1943 until his death.

 On September 13, 1961, Straus was found dead in a motel room in Massapequa, New York.
 According to his family, he suffered from a heart condition, and it was determined that he died of natural causes.
 He was buried at the Mount Pleasant Cemetery in Hawthorne, New York.
+The Straus Houses, a NYCHA housing development in Manhattan, were named after him in December 1961.